chandu0101/sri/docs/UniversalRouter.md

 }
 ```

-please check source code of [UniversalRouterConfig](universal/src/main/scala/sri/universal/router/UniversalRouterConfig.scala) for documentation of methods.
+please check source code of [UniversalRouterConfig](universal/src/main/scala/sri/universal/router/UniversalRouterConfig.scala) for more information.

-#### Accessing RouterControl
+#### Accessing `RouterControl`

-If you closely observe renderScene method there is no control available to pass down to children, yeah its tedious task to pass down to each children which is constant for a router. router control is stored in [react context](http://facebook.github.io/react/docs/context.html) ,all children component can access router control instance from context.Universal Router comes wit hlper class `UniversalRouterComponent` if you want router features in any react component just extend `UniversalRouterComponent` instead of `ReactComponent`
+If you closely observe the `renderScene` method, there is no control available to pass down to children.
+Yeah, its tedious task to pass down to each children which is a constant for a router.
+Therefore, the `RouterControl` object is stored in [react context](http://facebook.github.io/react/docs/context.html).
+Now, all children component can access the router control instance from the context.
+Universal Router comes with a helper class `UniversalRouterComponent`.
+If you want the router features in any react component, just extend `UniversalRouterComponent` instead of `ReactComponent`

 Example :